 The categories have been designed with the objective to attribute requirements to each unit under assessment.
 For example, a passenger coach with a cab falls into the following categories: "Unit designed to carry passengers" and "Unit fitted with a cab".
-If it is equipped with a pantograph, it falls also in the category "electric unit", because it is supplied with electric energy in accordance with the ENE TSI (see definition of an electric unit given in the same clause).
+If it is equipped with a pantograph, it falls also in the category "electric unit", because it is supplied with electric energy in accordance with the ENE TSI (see definition of an electric unit

-There is no UTP equivalent to the ENE TSI.
-However, this does not affect the categorisation.
+There is no UTP equivalence to the ENE TSI, however this does not affect the categorisation.
 For OTIF the sentence would read:

-For example, a passenger coach with a cab falls into the following categories: "unit designed to carry passengers" and "unit fitted with a cab".
-If it is equipped with a pantograph, it also falls within the category "electric unit", because it is supplied with electrical energy.
+For example, a passenger coach with a cab falls into the following categories: "Unit designed to carry passengers" and "Unit fitted with a cab".
+If it is equipped with a pantograph, it falls also in the category "electric unit", because it is supplied with electric energy.